exadel-inc/esl/README.md

 ## Library Structure

+While building the UI component library, we included components, form components, and utilities that solve complex project architecture problems and comply with the DRY principle.
+See the rundown of the web components and read the specs.

-### Base Components
+### Base Elements
-With our UI component library, you get flexible syntax sugar meant for building over basic components and controlling the life cycle of those components.
+With our UI component library, you get flexible syntax sugar meant for building over basic components and controlling their life cycle.

 - ##### [ESL Base Element](https://github.com/exadel-inc/esl/blob/HEAD/src/modules/esl-base-element/README.md)